Steve Mills (Shortland Street): Storylines

+Steve started off 1994 with positive spirits - he was in love with Carrie and was planning to propose to her when she returned for Declan's upcoming trial.
+Steve was hopeful that upon returning to the clinic from a visit to Carrie and the kids in February, he would be the new Senior Charge Nurse and would be running the nursing department.
+However, he returned to find out that whilst he was successful in becoming the new Senior Charge, he would be reporting to a new Director of Nursing, Ellen Crozier (Robyn Malcolm).
+This led to some initial conflict as Steve undermined Ellen’s authority.
+Further disappointment followed when one of the triplets was diagnosed with a rare form of cancer and his blood type was not a match - meaning he could not be the father.
+After catching Chris Warner (Michael Galvin) out, he learnt that Chris had really been visiting Carrie as he was the father of the babies.
+Steve then received a visit from Police as Declan had escaped custody and most likely fled the country.
+The following day a parcel arrived with a message from Declan and enclosed a locket that belonged to Steve's mother.

-In 1994, Steve grew suspicious of Chris Warner (Michael Galvin) spending time with close friend Jo Jordan (Greer Robson), who was in a relationship with Stuart Neilson (Martin Henderson).
-After catching Chris out he learnt that Chris had really been visiting Carrie as he was the father of the babies.
+In March 1994, Steve grew suspicious of Chris spending time with close friend Jo, who was in a relationship with Stuart Neilson (Martin Henderson).
+Chris was in a particularly promiscuous phase and Steve believe Jo was being taken advantage of.
 Steve was infuriated and while driving back from Leonard (Marton Csokas) and Gina's (Josephine Davison) farewell party, the two got into an argument and Steve accidentally drove the car off the road.
 Steve, Chris and Kirsty (Angela Dotchin) escaped but Steve went back for T.P (Elizabeth Skeen), only to be caught in the car as it violently exploded.

 Steve and TP's death weighed heavily on Sam from the rest of his time on the soap, with his personality and appearance changing to a more ruthless and selfish persona gradually.
-Sam would gain the ownership to Steve's old house, and a dual funeral would be held a few days later for Steve and TP, where eulogies were given by Dr McKenna (Paul Gittins), Nick (Karl Burnett), Sam and Sam's brother Nat (Joseph Naufahu).
-Steve's good friend Carmen (Theresa Healey) spent some of her lottery winnings on a memoriam for Steve and TP When Shortland Street clinic had a renovation, a memorial plaque was placed on piece of the decor stating "dedicated to Steve Mills."
+Carrie would be willed the ownership to Steve's old house, and a dual funeral would be held a few days later for Steve and TP, where eulogies were given by Dr McKenna (Paul Gittins), Nick (Karl Burnett), Sam and Sam's brother Nat (Joseph Naufahu).
+Steve's good friend Carmen (Theresa Healey) spent some of her lottery winnings on a memoriam for Steve and TP When Shortland Street clinic had a renovation, a memorial plaque was placed on a fish tank labelled "dedicated to Steve Mills."